sowmyakonala/git-demo-project/README.md

-# Thia is for demo purpose
+# This is for demo purpose